Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Start by giving your outdoor furnishings a good scrubbing and maybe even a new paint color.
-Don’t worry if your deck is dingy or concrete slab is cracked or discolored.
+Don’t worry if your deck is dingy or if your concrete slab is cracked or discolored.
 Rent a power washer and blast away the grime.

 Tack down loose deck planks and smooth splinters with a sander.
 Finish by applying a deck sealer.
 Fill patio cracks and update the surface with specialized concrete stain.
 Give new life to an old grill with a coat of heat-resistant spray enamel.